"It's a world of laughter

 Ready to get a song stuck in your head?
-I guarantee you'll be singing a certain one after this secret history of It's a Small World!
+I guarantee you'll be singing a certain one after reading this secret history of "it's a small world!"
 This classic Disney ride could be considered a park icon.
 Did you know it originally debuted at the 1964 World's Fair before it made its way to Disneyland?
-During this secret history, we'll talk about this and other fun details of It's a Small World!
+You can embark on the "Happiest cruise that ever sailed 'round the world" in Fantasyland in five different Disney parks worldwide!
+During this secret history, we'll talk about this and other fun details of "it's a small world!"

-WED Enterprises (now known as Disney Imagineers) created the boat ride for the 1964 New York's Wold Fair.
+WED Enterprises (now known as Disney Imagineers) created the boat ride for the 1964 New York's World Fair.
 The boat ride was then known as "Children of the World" and presented as a "salute" to UNICEF (United Nations Children's Fund).
-It's a Small World celebrated the happy spirit of children all around the world.
+The ride celebrated the happy spirit of children all around the world.
 In fact, the boat ride is one of five Disney attraction used to test a variety of ride systems and concepts at the World's Fair before moving to a Disney park.

 Because of It's a Small World's success at the World's Fair, it was decided to bring the ride to Disneyland Park.
 According to TravelGuide.com, around 10 million ride tickets were sold during its season at the World's Fair!
 And since it was so popular and proved to be an efficient ride system, Disney decided to create even more boat rides with similar operating systems, Pirates of the Caribbean for one!

 While we're talking about the ride's creation, it's also worth mentioning the hummable song "It's a Small World (After All)" was written by the Sherman Brothers.
 Of course, to get the international feel to match the cruise, the song was sung in studios all over the world!

 This song is known to be the most-played song in music history!
 The song plays about 1,200 times a day during a 16-hour operating day.
 Multiply that by five parks and you can see how it adds up!